sagar2249/SkyTracker/README.md

-Here’s a clean, professional **README.md** you can directly use for your GitHub repo:

----

 # 🌤️ SkyTrack – Advanced Weather Forecasting App

 SkyTrack is a modern and responsive weather application that provides real-time weather updates, hourly forecasts, and 5-day predictions for any location worldwide.
 It offers a clean UI along with useful weather insights and alerts.